 Having the option to own assets that produce income is a highly desirable financial strategy.
 If you own a house or apartment, you know there are taxes, interest, utilities, and a multitude of other expenses that come with it.
 However, if it was possible to own a house or apartment to rent out and generate income and potential positive cash flow, would you want to?

 Being a landlord isn’t for everyone, but in today’s market, it can be a smart way to grow your wealth.
-The demand for rental units continues to be strong due to the failure of wages keeping up with rising housing costs and an increased desire for flexibility among younger generations.
+The demand for rental properties continues to be strong due to the failure of wages keeping up with rising housing costs and an increased desire for flexibility among younger generations.

 What areas can a landlord contract to outside sources?